mvrilo/imgstat/README.md

 # imgstat

-Prints the width, height and size (bytes) of an image.
+Prints the size (bytes), width and height of an image.

 ### Usage